pratikpakhale/pratikpakhale/README.md

 ### 👨‍💻 &nbsp;About Me

 🎓 &nbsp;I'm a Computer Science and Engineering Sophomore at IIIT Dharwad, Karnataka \
-🌱 &nbsp;I'm a full stack web developer w/ a 💖 of breaking production on friday xD \
+🌱 &nbsp;I'm a full stack web developer w/ a 💖 for Javascript \
-🏊 &nbsp;I am also an avid swimmer
+🏊 &nbsp;I also am an avid swimmer ;)

 <br>